SlangTrack/SlangTrack-ST-Dataset-Word-Sense-Disambiguation-WSD-/README.md

 # 🧠 SlangTrack (ST) Dataset – Word Sense Disambiguation (WSD) Subset

-> A fine-grained, annotated subset for evaluating Word Sense Disambiguation on slang and standard usage over time.

 ## 📚 Overview

-**SlangTrack (ST) Word Sense Disambiguation ** is a manually annotated **subset** of the larger BD-LSC dataset, specifically designed for evaluating **Word Sense Disambiguation (WSD)** in a temporal, slang-rich context.
+- The SlangTrack (ST)– Word Sense Disambiguation (WSD) dataset is a manually annotated **subset** subset of the larger Bi-Directional Lexical Semantic Change (BD-LSC) dataset     specifically designed for evaluating **Word Sense Disambiguation (WSD)** in a temporal, slang-rich context.
+- It provides instance-level annotations for 10 carefully chosen words that exhibit both standard and slang senses.
+- Each occurrence of a target word is annotated with the most appropriate sense, enabling high-resolution WSD evaluation.
+- The dataset captures how slang and standard word meanings shift over time across three distinct periods

 It includes 10 carefully selected words, each with up to 8 senses, annotated across **three distinct time periods**:
 - **T1:** 1980–1999